marajet/PoetryProject/README.md

 # StaticVis
+The branch "static" contains the static visualization implementation which will not be updated as I work on my interactive visualization.
-Follow this link to view the static page: https://marajet.github.io/PoetryProject/
+Follow this link to view the static visualization: https://marajet.github.io/PoetryProject/